 while true; do

-RESPONSE=$(curl -s https://api.thehog.ai/api/operations/op_99887766 \
+RESPONSE=$(curl -s https://developer.thehog.ai/api/operations/op_99887766 \

 STATUS=$(echo $RESPONSE | jq -r '.status')